JacenLakiir/Tivoo/README.txt

 NOTE: The program can be exited at any time by closing the currently displayed window.

-NOTE: Not all of my CSS formatting works in the basic browser used by the GUI, but it is still very much readable, and when the output is loaded in a professionally developed browser (e.g. Google Chrome) all of the CSS formatting works as intended.
+NOTE: Not all of my CSS formatting works in the basic browser used by the GUI, but the output is still very much readable, and when the output is loaded in a professionally developed browser (e.g. Google Chrome) all of the CSS formatting works as intended.